pypy/pypy/pypy/doc/cli-backend.rst

 To do so, you can install `Python for .NET`_.
 Unfortunately, it does not work out of the box under Linux.

-To make it working, download and unpack the source package of Python for .NET; the only version tested with PyPy is the 1.0-rc2, but it might work also with others.
+To make it work, download and unpack the source package of Python for .NET; the only version tested with PyPy is the 1.0-rc2, but it might work also with others.
 Then, you need to create a file named Python.Runtime.dll.config at the root of the unpacked archive; put the